 Are there any veteran benefits to discount a cremation?

 Yes, there are certain veteran benefits available.
-A veteran is entitled to a free cemetery plot or cremation niche at a veteran cemetery.
+A veteran is entitled to a free cemetery plot or cremation niche at a veterans cemetery.
 The Military Funeral Honors (MFH) of the folding of the flag and a free grave marker.

 Obtaining copies of a death certificate in Nevada